kunukn/ackordion/README.md

 # features
-* Small library - JS is ~5kb minified and CSS is ~1kb minified
+* Small library - JS is ~7kb minified and CSS is ~1kb minified
 * Support for AMD and CommonJS
+* Callback support for events: init, beforeopen, afteropen, beforeclose, afterclose
 * CSS max-height transition on dynamically calculated height value
 * Simple html structure with minimum CSS class usage
 * Max-height is dynamically set and reset after the animation
 * Tabbing is supported
 * Accessibility friendly, a11y
+* Multiple accordions supported
 * Vanilla JS
-* Multiple accordions supported

 # supported browsers